3. Truth Vortex

 Nathan started asking questions about Jesus.
 He soon discovered that historians agree that he truly lived and had been exceptional.
 Nathan also began asking questions about the Bible, but the opinions he heard were all over the place.

-Some believed that every word, letter, and punctuation mark on its pages came straight from heaven.
-They were deeply concerned about people who had doubts about anything in the Bible—even details like the exact number of wanderers with Moses in the desert.
+Some believed that every word, letter, and punctuation mark on the pages of Scripture came straight from heaven.
+They were deeply concerned about people who had doubts about anything in the Bible: even details like the exact number of wanderers with Moses in the desert.

 Yet another group insisted, “The Bible was written by people who sincerely wrestled with God.
 We should be inspired by their example and wrestle with God in our own age and circumstances.”
 They emphasized, “It’s not important what we believe, but that we believe.”